 “TEAM MEETING.
 THURSDAY, 6:00 AM.
 BEXAR CONFERENCE ROOM”

-(It may have said “7 AM”.
-This unit basically worked a M-F, 8-5 shift.
+(This particular team basically worked a M-F, 8-5 shift, with a smaller crew on Saturday.
 One of their main responsibilities was to handle inquiries & issues from our branches & that specific “phone gate” opened at 8:00 AM CT sharp.)

 I hit the roof & brought Team Leader X into my office.